Application Process

 Bring one unique original from Category A, B, and C. Add a Category D proof of address if none of the first three show where you live.
 You cannot recycle the same document across categories.

-Regulation 6.08BB(2) requires in-person presentation of three different identity documents (A, B, C) and, where needed, a Category D address proof
+Regulation 6.08BB(2) requires in person presentation of three different identity documents (A, B and C) and, where needed, a Category D address proof.

 Details